About These Reviews

 - Mackie 1604-VLZ3 16-Channel Compact Mixer – The latest version of a classic small format mixer.

 - Allen & Heath ZED-R16 16-channel Analog Console – An analog console with the bonus of Firewire and ADAT optical digital I/O, faders, knobs, and buttons that double as MIDI controllers.
+Note: For those who care about what chips are used in the unit, in the review I identifed the D/A converter as a PCM1404.
+This is likely a typo, and it’s probably a PCM4104.

 - Behringer 1204FX Tabletop Analog Mixer – A great “starter” mixing console for the studio or podcaster.
 4 mic and 4 stereo line inputs, and a Behringer UCA200 USB stereo audio interface to boot.